Kara Thrace: Back with the fleet

 Kara returns in Season 4 believing she had only been absent for six hours, but Anders informs her she was really gone for two months.
 The crew is wary of her return except for Lee, who greets her with an enthusiastic and long hug, and is so grateful for her return he is willing to overlook the possibility she is a Cylon, and he may be willing to accept her even as a Cylon.
 This becomes evident in Lee's questioning of his father whether if it had been his son, Lee's brother, who returned, would it have made a difference whether he was Cylon or human.
 She experiences frustration upon her return to Galactica, as no one believes it is really her, and because of President Roslin's refusal to be guided by what she believes is a Cylon trick.
 The crew continues on the course Roslin had previously decided upon and move further away from the area Kara believes is Earth's true location.
 She attempts to encourage Adama to follow her suggestions, but when he refuses, she fears his being romantically linked to Roslin has unjustly influenced him.
 Feeling hopeless and fearing as they make more jumps farther away, she will lose the "feeling" of Earth's location, she becomes desperate and holds President Roslin at gunpoint.

-During her standoff with the President, she tries to reason and appeal to the President's emotions.
-She hands the gun to Roslin and insists she shoots her if she really believes she is a Cylon, to which Roslin responds to by saying "They made you perfect, didn't they?"
+During her standoff with the President, she tries to reason with her and appeal to her emotions.
+She hands the gun to Roslin and insists she shoot her if she really believes she is a Cylon, to which Roslin responds to by saying "They made you perfect, didn't they?"
 Roslin fires the gun, but misses Starbuck and hits a framed portrait of herself and Adama.

 Starbuck is thrown into the brig and has a hostile confrontation with Adama, who angrily says, "You are so stupid you couldn't wait.
 You just lost your best ally.
 Now who is going to save you?"
 She responds, "Well, it certainly isn't you," and says she will fight to show them Earth's location until her death.
 She also accuses him of playing "wet nurse" to the president, to which he responds by throwing her to the floor and leaving her crying.

 Later, after Adama attempts to have a conversation with Roslin, which turns into a psychological sparring argument, he rethinks his decision and allows Kara to secretly look for Earth on a barge called Demetrius.